Homemade Eggnog

 adding milk into yolk mixture and whisking constantly

-Return the milk-yolk mixture to the saucepan and place over medium-low heat.
-Cook gently, whisking constantly, until the mixture is slightly thickened and reaches between 160°F-165°F on an instant-read thermometer, 2 to 3 minutes; do not let boil.
+Return the milk-yolk mixture to the saucepan.
+Cook gently, whisking constantly, until the mixture is slightly thickened and reaches between 160°F-165°F, 2 to 3 minutes; do not boil.
+This step thickens the drink and ensures the eggs are fully cooked, resulting in a smooth, creamy texture that’s safe to drink.

 milk/yolk mixture cooking in small saucepan

 Set a fine mesh strainer over a large clean bowl.
-Pour the eggnog through the strainer into the bowl.
+Pour the eggnog through the strainer into the bowl to remove any bits of cooked egg or spices, ensuring a smooth, silky texture.

 eggnog mixture poured through mesh strainer into large bowl